learnk8s/learnk8s.io/_blog/kubernetes-chaos-engineering-lessons-learned/index.md

 If you enjoyed this article, you might find the following articles interesting:

 - [3 simple tricks for smaller Docker images](https://learnk8s.io/blog/smaller-docker-images) and learn how to build and deploy Docker images quicker.
 - [Scaling Microservices with Message Queues, Spring Boot and Kubernetes](http://learnk8s.io/blog/scaling-spring-boot-microservices/).
-Learn how to use the Horizontal Pod Autoscaler to dynamically resize your fleet of applications.
+Learn how to use the Horizontal Pod Autoscaler to resize your fleet of applications dynamically.

 {:.caution}
 ## Become an expert at deploying and scaling applications in Kubernetes